stableton-dorahack/stablecoin-tact-contracts/sources/output/stableton_StablecoinJettonContract.md

 13650: Invalid bounced message
 15032: not from stablecoin master
 16059: Invalid value
-22230: Already set
-31797: debt less than repay amount
 33545: not from gatekeeper
-43504: position will not be healthy
 53160: not from positions manager
 61910: not from positionsManager
 62972: Invalid balance
-63577: withdrawal amount more than position has